The Left is divided over Nicaragua.

 The immediate spark for the protests in April was the announcement by the Ortega Government of reform to the social security scheme by increasing taxes and reducing benefits.

 The social security scheme had been in deficit since 2013.
 This deficit had increased by over 50% annually for the last two years.
 The International Monetary Fund advised the Ortega Government, in 2017, that, in the absence of reform, the cash reserves would be depleted by 2019.
-The advice was not associated with any austerity program the IMF was attempting to impose on the Nicaraguan government as a condition for loans or debt restructuring.
+The advice from the IMF was invited by the Ortega government.
+It was not associated with any austerity program the IMF was attempting to impose on the Nicaraguan government as a condition for loans or debt restructuring.
 Indeed, the IMF had closed it office in Nicaragua in August 2016 stating that its job was done helping the country reduce debt and poverty, and getting on the path to sustainable growth.
-The government moderated some of the IMF recommendations for reform of the social security system in its eventual proposed reform but then abandoned these in the wake of the protests.
+The government moderated the IMF recommendations for reform of the social security system, placing a higher burden on employer contributions (as well as increasing employee contributions and cutting the pension entitlement) to the annoyance of COSEP.
+But, in any case, the government abandoned its proposed reforms in the wake of the protests.